OpenSpartan/openspartan-wiki/content/halo-infinite/endpoints/guide-endpoints.md

 type: docs
 ---

-**Guide Endpoints** are specially crafted endpoints in the Halo Infinite API that are used to provide comprehensive information about specific entities that exist under an asset class.
-More concretely, you can use these endpoints to discover _publicly available_ assets under a specific asset class, such as `images` or `progression`.
+**Guide Endpoints** are specially crafted endpoints in the Halo Infinite API that are used to provide comprehensive information about entities (read: files) that exist under an asset class.
+More concretely, you can use these endpoints to discover _publicly available_ files under a specific asset class, such as `images` or `progression`.

 ## Endpoint Structure

 ```HTTP
 https://gamecms-hacs.svc.halowaypoint.com:443/hi/<ASSET_CLASS>/guide/xo?flight=<FLIGHT_ID>
 ```

+The following `<ASSET_CLASS>` types are available:

+- `Images` - lists image files in use by the multiplayer service.
+- `Multiplayer` - lists multiplayer-related files.
+- `News` - lists files containing metadata related to in-game news.
+- `Progression` - lists files related to player progression through the multiplayer tiers.
+- `Specs` - lists files related to system specifications.
+- `TitleAuthorization` - lists files related to special authorizations for a given title (in this case, Halo Infinite).

+## Authentication

+The endpoint **requires authentication**, but you only need the Spartan token specified in the header.

 ## Endpoint Parameters